CapricanDRJ/HadesStarCommunityData/docs/corp/6fedbaaa5e81626ae4028e9ec468585dffa6b131eedb09b88a3ac88b7bca681e/index.md

 ```
 48% bonus drop a tip on our flagship.
 Much appreciated.
-We are active and social WS corp, join only if you are interested in WS.
-Discord is required within 24 hours of joining.
+We are active
+ and social WS corp, join only if you are interested in WS.
+Discord i
+s required within 24 hours of joining.}
 ```
 ### [Discord](https://discord.gg/bZRPCqGtvq)
 ### Whitestar Bonus ❌